cuixuejiao/twip/README.md

 dell laptop as bare metal running ubuntu 14.04 after I install docker.

-Since it is outside the scope of this assignment I will avoid the provisioning functionality till a discussion of high availabilty and clustering.
+Since it is outside the scope of this assignment I will avoid the provisioning functionality till a discussion of high availability and clustering.

 <br/><hr/>
 ## Source